Pro-Vice-Chancellor (Research and Knowledge Exchange)

 Rusi Jaspal studied at the University of Cambridge, University of Surrey and Royal Holloway, University of London.
 Rusi Jaspal was awarded a personal chair in Psychology and Sexual Health at De Montfort University Leicester in 2015 and held several senior management roles at that institution, including that of Pro-Vice-Chancellor for Research.
 Additionally, he has held professorships at Åbo Akademi University in Finland, where he helped set up the Minority Research Profile, and at Nottingham Trent University, where he founded the Identity Change Research Group.

-Rusi Jaspal is a Chartered Psychologist and Fellow of the British Psychological Society and a Fellow of the Royal Society of Arts.
+Rusi Jaspal is a Chartered Psychologist and Fellow of the British Psychological Society, a Fellow of the Royal Society of Arts, a Fellow of the Royal Society of Public Health, and a Fellow of the Academy of Social Sciences.
 As a passionate advocate for knowledge exchange, he has sat on numerous national and international committees relating to his research.
 He was on the Working Group that produced the UK’s first clinical recommendations for integrated sexual health services for trans, including non-binary people, in 2018.
-In response to the coronavirus pandemic, Rusi Jaspal was appointed Social Isolation Advisor to Wandsworth Borough Council, London, and has previously been a trustee of the LGBT Foundation, Saving Lives (an HIV charity in the West Midlands), and Leicestershire AIDS Support Service (LASS) and a member of the Medical Board of NAZ Project London (a sexual health charity focusing on ethnic minority communities in the UK).
-He was a member of the Advisory Group of the National HIV Commission, as well as that of HIV Prevention England.
-Rusi Jaspal currently sits on the Advisory Board of the Terrence Higgins Trust.
-He serves on many journal editorial boards, including HIV Medicine; Mental Health, Religion and Culture; British Journal of Social Psychology; and European Journal of Social Psychology.
+In response to the coronavirus pandemic, Rusi Jaspal was appointed Social Isolation Advisor to Wandsworth Borough Council, London, and has previously been a trustee of the LGBT Foundation, Saving Lives (an HIV charity in the West Midlands), Leicestershire AIDS Support Service (LASS), Stonewall Housing, the Phoenix Cinema in Leicester, and a member of the Medical Board of NAZ Project London (a sexual health charity focusing on ethnic minority communities in the UK).
+He was a member of the Advisory Group of the National HIV Commission, as well as that of HIV Prevention England, and that of the Terrency Higgins Trust.
+He serves on many journal editorial boards, including HIV Medicine; Mental Health, Religion and Culture; the American Journal of Sexuality Education; Israel Affairs; the Journal of Contemporary Antisemitism; the British Journal of Social Psychology; and the Journal of Social and Political Psychology.